thehen/unlock-decentraland-demo/README.md

 For example, if the URL is `http://127.0.0.1:8000?position=0%2C0&SCENE_DEBUG_PANEL`, make it `http://127.0.0.1:8000?position=0%2C0&SCENE_DEBUG_PANEL&ENABLE_WEB3`

-Learn more about how to build your own scenes in our [documentation](https://docs.decentraland.org/) site.
+Learn more about how to build your own scenes in the Decentraland [documentation](https://docs.decentraland.org/) site.

-If something doesn’t work, please [file an issue](https://github.com/decentraland-scenes/Awesome-Repository/issues/new).

 ## Copyright info

 This scene is protected with a standard Apache 2 licence.
 See the terms and conditions in the [LICENSE](/LICENSE) file.

+## Support

+If you have any questions, feel free to join the [Unlock Discord Server](https://docs.unlock-protocol.com/creators/plugins-and-integrations/discord) and I'll be happy to help.